OSSM-0224/Emergency-App/README.md

   }
 }

-👤 Author
+✍️ Author

-Developed by Om Mhatre
+Made with ❤️ by Om Mhatre
 Feel free to reach out for feedback, collaboration, or contributions.

-📄 License

-This project is licensed under the MIT License.

 📸 Screenshots